 - CCDD002 – exempt from CIArb Introduction to Alternative Dispute Resolution/Associate Level

 - CCDM113 – exempt from CIArb Introduction to Alternative Dispute Resolution

 An upper second class honours degree in law (or with law as a major element) at a British university or the equivalent in other universities.
 Equivalent professional qualifications and experience are accepted at the discretion of the Programme Director.

-As this is a distance learning programme, we understand that applicants may live overseas or outside London.
-To comply with official admissions procedures, we require certified copies of qualifications that have to be sent by post or courier if you are unable to deliver them in person.
+As this is a distance learning programme, we understand that applicants may live overseas or outside London and are unable to deliver supporting documents them in person.
+Electronics copies of supporting documents are acceptable for the online application.
+To comply with official admissions procedures, if you are made an offer, applicants must submit original certified or notarised copies of the supporting documents by post or courier and make a payment of part or full fees to be received no later than 12 January 2015.
 We have set the deadline to ensure that your documentation arrives in time for us to process it.
 This also allows time for you to receive the required course materials ready for the start of the programme.

 Full guidance notes are provided during the online application process.

 If you are unable to access the online form or would prefer to submit a paper application, please contact the Admissions team by email on email@example.com.
 The Admissions team will also be able to help with advice, or if you have any difficulty using the online application form.